yahyasamet/Alyssa/README.md

-# Google Calendar Integration for ADK Voice Assistant
+# Google Calendar & Gmail Integration for ADK Voice Assistant

-This document explains how to set up and use the Google Calendar integration with your ADK Voice Assistant.
+This document explains how to set up and use the Google Calendar and Gmail integration with your ADK Voice Assistant.

+## Features

+### Calendar Agent
+- **List Events**: View upcoming calendar events for specific date ranges
+- **Create Events**: Add new events to your Google Calendar
+- **Edit Events**: Modify existing events (change title, time, etc.)
+- **Delete Events**: Remove events from your calendar

+### Gmail Agent
+- **Send Emails**: Send emails to one or more recipients with CC/BCC support
+- **List Emails**: View emails from inbox or specific labels
+- **Read Emails**: Read full email content including attachments info
+- **Search Emails**: Search emails using Gmail's powerful search syntax

 ## Setup Instructions